sudo-catz/create2-vanity-cli/README.md

 # EVM Smart Contract Vanity Address Generator

-This Rust helper brute-forces CREATE2 salts so you can land contracts (via `Create2Factory`) at vanity addresses.
+This Rust helper brute-forces CREATE2 salts so you can land contracts (via `Create2Factory` or the universal CREATE2 deployer) at vanity addresses.
 It consumes Hardhat artifacts (or any JSON artifact with `bytecode`), so you can point it at any compiled contract without rewriting init code by hand.

 ## Features